ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 ## To View an Earlier Commit

 The logic of `git checkout` also applies to looking at older commits on a single branch.
-If you wanted to go back to the very first commit on `master`, you could use
+If you wanted to go back to the very first commit on `main`, you could use

 ```